Valdorf

 Valdorf is a village and administrative part of Horšovský Týn in Domažlice District, the Czech Republic.
 It has about 20 inhabitants.
 It is formed by two urbanistically separated parts: Dolní Valdorf and Horní Valdorf.

 History

 The first written mention of Valdorf is from 1789.
-Between 1869 and 1960 it was a hamlet of Horšovský Týn and in 1961 it become part of that town.
+Between 1869 and 1960 it was a hamlet of Horšovský Týn and in 1961 it became part of that town.
 In 1870 its inhabitants were predominantly German.